 Passing Parameters Through URLs

 You can use parameters to pass information through the links to your online customer forms.
 For example, if you link from partner websites, you can include the partner's name or code in the URL.
 When you do this, you know the source of the new lead or customer.
-You can also use parameters when you create links for paid search campaigns.
+You can also use parameters in links for paid search campaigns.

-When a customer follows a link to an online customer form and submits the form, NetSuite creates a new lead, prospect, or customer record.
-If you include parameters in the link to the form, NetSuite includes this information about the new record.
-Parameters in the link to the form lets you associate this new record with a campaign or partner.
+When a customer clicks a link to an online form and submits it, NetSuite creates a new lead, prospect, or customer record.
+If you include parameters in the link, NetSuite adds that info to the new record, so you can link it to a campaign or partner.

-For example, Wolfe Electronics advertises through banner ads on the internet.
-Each ad links to an online customer form from their websites.
+For example, Wolfe Electronics advertises through banner ads online.
+Each ad links to an online customer form on their website.
 The marketing manager wants to track which ad campaign sends each lead to the form.

 The campaign ID for each ad is passed through the link to the online form.
 When the lead submits Wolfe Electronics’ lead capture form, the campaign is automatically selected on the lead record that NetSuite creates.